-Opportunities to invest in casks have been promoted by a number of companies both in and outside the Scotch Whisky industry.
-Sometimes these have included indications of the likely return that the investors might hope to make.
+Opportunities to invest in casks sometimes include indications of the likely return that the investors might hope to make.

 Scotch Whisky casks however are no different from other commodities, whose values rise and fall according to supply and demand.
 The only certainty about owning a cask is that it will lose roughly 2% of its contents through evaporation each year.
-This is something to keep an eye on during a long period of maturation because Scotch Whisky must be bottled at a minimum strength of 40% alcohol by volume.